FrancoRosa/forces-deformations/README.md

-# Forces & deformation datalogger.
+# Forces & Deformation Datalogger

-This device is based on the bluepill (Stm32F103, Arduino like card).
-It gets data from 6 Mitutoyo micrometers and a loadcell to make analyces based on forces and deformations
+This device is built upon the BluePill (STM32F103), an Arduino-like microcontroller board.
+It collects data from six Mitutoyo micrometers and a load cell to perform analyses related to forces and deformations.